(industry is starting to move toward a 3.3-volt power

 One of the most important

-German scientist Georg Simon Ohm)
+German scientist Georg Simon Ohm).
+It describes the relationship

-between voltage (
+between voltage (V), current

-, and resistance
+(I), and resistance

-as follows:
+(R) as follows:

 To understand this relationship,